aim-rsf/browseMetadata/README.md

 [^2]: In future we intend to use the HDRUK Gateway API to access the most up to date metadata, rather than relying on a manual file download.

+[^3]: The metadata catalouge uses *Data asset* to mean *Dataset* (a collection of data, can contain multiple tables). *Data class* refers to *Table*, and *Data Element* refers to each *Variable* name within a table.

-[^3]: It is important to note that this is only summarising *variable* level metadata i.e. a description of what the variable is.
+[^4]: It is important to note that this is only summarising *variable* level metadata i.e. a description of what the variable is.
 Some variables also require *value* level metadata i.e. what does each value correspond to, 1 = Yes, 2 = No, 3 = Unknown.
 This *value* level metadata can sometimes be found in lookup tables, if it is not provided within the *variable* level description.